 If you’re looking for ways to lower your negative impact on the environment, your clothing habits are a great place to start.
 The apparel industry is one of the most polluting industries in the world.
-The fashion industry also has a heavy reliance on another pollution behemoth: the oil industry.
+The fashion industry is also heavily reliant on another pollution behemoth: the oil industry.
 The apparel industry’s reliance on oil is not just for fuel for processing, production, and deliveries, but for raw material used to make synthetic fabrics like polyester, nylon, and acrylic.
 Synthetic fabrics are made and sold cheaply, and are quickly becoming the standard.

 A natural fiber is found in nature, without any man made help.
 For the most part, natural fibers have a lower environmental impact from cultivation through use of the product.
 Natural fibers are also biodegradable, some decomposing in a matter of weeks.

 Hemp is a natural fiber that is extremely comfortable, durable, and low impact.
 Clothing made with hemp fabric is resistant to UV, mold, and mildew.
 Hemp clothing is highly absorbent and breathable.
 Hemp fabric is lightweight, with a similar drape to linen.
 It can easily be blended with other fibers to change the weight and hand of the fabric.

 Hemp can be grown as a carbon negative crop.
 It’s a hearty plant that requires no chemical fertilizers, pesticides, or GMO seeds.
 In fact, hemp enriches the soil in which it is grown.
 Hemp is one of the most promising crops for both farmers and the sustainable clothing industry.
 Learn more about hemp fabric here.